Skip to main content

 By Back Pain, Osteopathy, Prevention

-If you suffer from recurring back pain and your current rehab exercises that work on strengthening your core don’t seem to stop your back pain from recurring then perhaps it is time to take a different approach.
+If you suffer from recurring back pain and your focus on strengthening your core doesn’t seem to work then perhaps it is time to take a different approach to prevent your lower back pain from recurring.

 For at least the last 20 years there has been a focus on advising people to strengthen their core stability muscles that in turn will prevent back pain.
 However the research to support this is thin at best.
 Much of the research has been carried out on small non representative samples (1).
 When the samples are representative then whilst some short term benefits can be found no long term benefits (over 6 months) can be seen (2) in back pain prevention.
 Alternatively it was found that core stability rehab is no more effective than general exercise (3).